Closed the following holidays:

 The A.M.
 Best Member Center provides access to valuable financial data on the insurance industry such as Best Ratings and variety of web centers on Property/Casualty, Life/Health, Reinsurance, Captive and more.
 The Member Center offers a single point of access to online services:

 When first accessing this site, you will navigate to a page that asks you to create a logon account.
 You must use a St. John's University email account to gain access.
-If you need additional help please see library staff for assitance in loging on.
+If you need additional help please see library staff for assistance in logging on.
+Also note: Best Link for Excel is not available for MAC computers.

 Axco Insurance Market Reports (Access is restricted to the Manhattan Campus)